It’s hard to see your dog in pain. When their tail droops, so does yours - metaphorically speaking of course!

 Jaundice: This is a condition where your dog’s skin, gums, or eyes may turn somewhat yellow .
 Jaundice occurs when your dog’s red blood cells aren’t able to create or eliminate enough bilirubin (an orange-yellow pigment formed in the liver).
 Jaundice has many potential causes, but one of them is an adverse reaction to a new medication.

-Liver or kidney problems: These are rare, but when they happen, they deserve your full attention.
+Liver or kidney problems: These are rare, but when kidney and liver problems happen, they deserve your full attention.
 It can be difficult to spot liver or kidney malfunctions, but there are a few warnings signs.
 Jaundice (mentioned above) is actually one of them.
 In fact, since your dog has a limited number of ways to signal that something is wrong, many of the symptoms listed above can also be attributed to a problem with either their liver or kidneys.

 Alternatives to Rimadyl for Dogs